 The success of the PROCEDIN depends not only on the deployment of its results, but also on its impact on relevant stakeholders.
 These stakeholders are defined as individuals or groups who have an interest in or are affected by the project.
-To effectively communicate and disseminate information, it is essential to first identify and classify target stakeholders within WP2.
-This enables the selection of appropriate messages, communication tools and channels.
-It is also important to analyse the power structure among stakeholders to prioritize outreach efforts and account for shifting dynamics.
+After the identification and classification of target stakeholders within WP2, WP5 is enabled to craft concrete and appropriate messages, communication tools and channels.
+It is also important to analyse the power structure among stakeholders to prioritise outreach efforts and account for shifting dynamics.

-3.3.1 Target Groups and Key Messages
+3.3.1 Target Groups and Engagement Strategies